October 13, 2021

 Reading a stack of modules or watching static PowerPoint presentations aren’t only uninspiring, but also ineffective.
 This is because salespeople, just like everyone else, can’t process a lot of information in just one sitting.
 According to the Forgetting Curve theory by Ebbinghaus, nearly 50% of the information from a lengthy training is simply forgotten within the first hour, while 70% of those data points are lost within 24 hours of completion.
 With all these things considered, keeping your training short can’t be overstated.

-Microlearning is a revolutionized method of learning that breaks down information into bite-sized chunks.
+Microlearning is a revolutionized method of learning and development that breaks down information into bite-sized chunks.
 The idea is to present only a specific topic or lesson at a time, so they are much easier to digest and comprehend.
 For this learning process, your sales team will only need at least 5-40 minutes to refill their knowledge banks, as opposed to the traditional method that usually takes hours, days, or sometimes even weeks to complete.
 Preventing cognitive overload, this sales training technique results in higher retention and recall.

 If you need to show your sales team how your product and services work, or the strategies they need to adapt to level up their sales performance, then incorporating videos in your training is a sure way to go.
 Through videos, learners will be able to visualize the concepts better and learn how they can put them into practice.
 Moreover, pre-recorded videos can be rewatched and visited anytime your employees need a refresher or recall of concepts.